 Medical excuses pertaining to Physical Education must be obtained from the student's health provider.
 The document should be brought to the Health Office prior to the start of class.
 The Health Office will supply the Physical Education teacher with documentation of doctor's note.
-A student may not participate in any Physical Education classes until cleared, in writing, by their medical doctor.
-If a student is expected to be out of physical education class for any extended time, there is a form that will be sent to the doctor to determine if any adaptive measures can allow student to participate.
+A student may not participate in any Physical Education classes until cleared, in writing, by their health provider.
+If a student is expected to be out of physical education class for any extended time, there is a form that can be given to the doctor to determine if any adaptive measures can allow student to participate.

 In order to be cleared for activities after a concussion, a physician must clear the student to return to activity.
 Upon private physician clearance, the school medical director, will clear the student to begin the return to play protocol.
-Once the student has completed the return to play, he/she will be able to participate in all activities.
+Once the student has completed the return to play protocol, the student will be able to participate in all activities.